DariuszDepta/cosmwasmsaurus/docs/core/entrypoints/entrypoints.md

 # Entrypoints

 Entrypoints are where your contract can be called from the outside world.
-You can equate that to your `main` function in C, Rust, Java, etc. However, there is one _small_ difference: in CosmWasm, you have multiple of these entrypoints, each one different from the last.
+You can equate that to your **main** function in C, Rust, Java, etc. However, there is one small difference: in CosmWasm, you have multiple of these entrypoints, each one different from the last.

 In this section we want to give you a quick overview of all the entrypoints and when they are called.

-::: tip :bulb: Tip
+:::tip

 In our examples, we will always refer to `StdResult` as the return type (and therefore `StdError` as the error type).
 This is just for convenience since every type that implements the `ToString` type can be used as an error type!
 Meaning, as long as it implements `ToString`, nothing is stopping you from defining `Result<Response, MyError>`.
 This can reduce your code complexity, especially if you want to use the try operator.

 :::

 ## Defining entrypoints